dkorbey/PIC-LCD-Library/README.md

 ## My Circuit (PIC18F4585)

-Here is my circuit, in the software Anode and Cathode pins are not present but when you are connecting this pins I suggest you to put a current limiting resistor just in case there is no built in one.
+Here is my circuit, in the software Anode and Cathode pins for the backlight are not present but when you are connecting this pins I suggest you to put a current limiting resistor just in case there is no built in one.

 ![circuit](Images/lcd_connection.png)